Raven4567/Solving-problems-from-openAI-gym-using-different-algorithms-of-reinforcement-learning-/README.md

 This repository is a collection of various reinforcement learning algorithms, ranging from simple Q-learning to PPO (Proximal Policy Optimization), designed for training in OpenAI Gym environments.

-A unique aspect of my code is that I avoid writing many small methods, which can become confusing.
-Instead, I often write slightly larger methods.
-I have also significantly refactored the code and they is standardized now, so that the implementations can now be easily imported as modules and used in other programs.
+I've significantly refactored the code and they is standardized now, so that the implementations can now be easily imported as modules and used in other programs.
 Although this code is primarily created for beginners like myself, I’ve also revised the PPO implementation to combine both continuous and discrete versions.

 For data visualization, the code uses matplotlib charts, with a moving average added for smoother visuals.
 The original data graph is semi-transparent, while the smoothed graph has a more vivid color.